-The Company is subject to state income taxes in the State of Ohio.
+The Company is subject to state income taxes in various states.
 State income tax expense is recorded in general administrative expenses in the Statutory Statements of Revenue and Expenses.
-For the years ended December 31, 2019 and 2018, the Company incurred state income tax expenses of \$2,497,527 and \$151, respectively.
-The Company had \$957,777 and \$151 of state income tax payables at December 31, 2019 or 2018 included in general expenses due or accrued in the Statutory Statements of Liabilities, Capital and Surplus.
-The Company had no state income tax receivables at December 31, 2019 and 2018.
-These balances were included as aggregate write-ins for other than invested assets in the Statutory Statements of Assets.
+For the years ended December 31, 2020 and 2019, the Company incurred state income tax expenses of \$70,923 and \$1,017, respectively.
+The Company had \$87,692 and \$226 state income tax payables at December 31, 2020 and 2019 included in general expenses due or accrued in the Statutory Statements of Liabilities, Capital and Surplus.
+The Company had no state income tax receivables at December 31, 2020 or 2019.

-(19) Reinsurance
+(20) Reinsurance

 In the normal course of business, the Company seeks to reduce the loss that may arise from catastrophes or other events that cause unfavorable underwriting results and to help balance its risks and capital by reinsuring certain levels of risk with other insurance enterprises.
 The reinsurance coverage does not relieve the Company of its primary obligations.
 Reinsurance premiums and reserves related to reinsured business are accounted for on a basis consistent with those used in accounting for the original policies issued and the terms of the reinsurance contracts.
-Premiums ceded for medical losses and the related unpaid reserves have been reported as reductions of these items.
+Premiums and claims ceded and the related unpaid reserves have been reported as reductions of these items.
 The reinsurance agreements are more fully discussed in Note 23.